-CHAPTER 5 SMART OFFLOADING MIDDLEWARE FRAMEWORK TO CHOOSE RIGHT NETWORK AND COUNTER NETWORK INCONSISTENCY FOR ENERGY EFFIECIENT OFFLOADING
+CHAPTER 5 MIDDLEWARE FRAMEWORK FOR SMART OFFLOADING

-In this chapter we present machine learning based middleware framework which will enhance overall Offloading process.
-Prior works such as [8], [9] have proposed an offloading decision engine that will consider the parameters on the device and on cloud to make a correct offloading decision.
-An Offloading Decision Engine requires a consistent network performance for offloading.
-However, such consistency is difficult to achieve because of frequent mobile user movements and unstable network quality, which varies, depending upon the Location of the device, load on the network.
+In this chapter, we present machine learning based middleware framework to enhance the overall offloading process.
+This mechanism helps in overcoming some of the challenges in offloading applications on cloud.
+Prior works such as [8], [9] have proposed an offloading decision engine mechanism that considers the parameters on the device and on cloud to make a correct offloading decision.
+An offloading decision engine requires a consistent network performance for offloading.
+However, such consistency is difficult to achieve because of frequent mobile user movements and unstable network quality, which varies depending upon the location of the device, load on the network etc. In the next section, we discuss the need of selecting a right network for smartphone while offloading applications.

+5.1 Need to choose right network while offloading because of Network Inconsistency

 The power consumed by the network radio interface is known to contribute a considerable fraction of the total device power.

-With recent advent of 4G networks, there has been increased interest in the offloading domain, but our results show that 4G is less power efficient compared to Wi-Fi, and even less power efficient than 3G which is also confirmed in some of the prior works [19].
-4G phones are supposed to be faster, but that is not always the case.
-5.1 Need to choose right network while offloading because of Network Inconsistency

-With the advances in networking technology, we have 4G available to us, but it is seen that 4G consumes more energy than 3G and Wi-Fi.

-In general, anything involving transferring large amounts of data gets a big boost from 4G.
-If the device is in an area that does not have 4G coverage, there is no advantage to a 4G phone, and if we do not disable 4G, the radio's search for a non-existent signal will drain the battery quickly.
+With recent advent of 4G networks, there has been increased interest in the offloading domain, but it is found that 4G consumes more energy than Wi-Fi and 3G [19].
+Usually, anything involving transferring large amounts of data gets a big boost from 4G.
+If the device is in the area that does not have 4G coverage, there is no advantage to a 4G phone, and if 4G network search is not disabled, then the radio's search for a non-existent signal will drain the battery quickly.

-Level of connection on 4G at your current location will greatly affect your battery life.
-Meaning, if you have a weak signal, your device will be using more power to get data sent and received to and from the network, which will eat your battery up.
-A strong 4G signal will of course use less battery; the biggest problem is the constant switching from 4G to 3G and back again.
+Network quality of 4G connection at device’s location greatly affects the battery life.
+In case of a weak signal, the device uses more power to get data sent and received to and from the network.
+A strong 4G signal will of course uses less battery; the biggest problem is the constant switching from 4G to 3G and back again.
 On the other hand, different network carriers have varying performances even if they are of the same category as 3G or 4G.
 Not only that even with changing time the performances of the network varies because of changing load on network traffic.
-We can call all these problems as ‘Network Inconsistency’.
+We call all these problems as ‘Network Inconsistency’.

-To counter such Network Inconsistency to some extent on the device and to optimize the offloading experience we propose a novel offloading technique based on Machine Learning which helps a device choose between the available networks with varying conditions, so that we get consistent results in offloading as far as possible.
-In the next Section, we have described this system in detail.
+To counter Network Inconsistency to some extent on the device and to optimize the offloading experience we propose a novel offloading technique based on machine learning which helps a device choose between the available networks with varying conditions, so that we get consistent results in offloading as far as possible.
+In the next sections of this chapter, we describe this system in detail.

 5.2 Reinforcement Learning (RL) Decision Engine

 In this section, we explored Reinforcement Learning to create a decision engine for the offloading process.
 Reinforcement learning is learning by interacting with an environment.
 Reinforcement Learning (RL) differs from standard supervised learning in that correct input/output pairs are never presented.
 Reinforcement Learning is already described in great detail in the Chapter 3 of this thesis.
-Here we are using RL for a Single-step decision problem; RL can be used for Multi-Step decision problems.
+Here we are using RL for a Single-Step decision problem; RL can be used for Multi-Step decision problems.
 We have explained how the offloading decision process can benefit from Reinforcement Learning and presented different scenarios where it can be used to improve the overall offloading decision process.

 5.2.1 State-Action Value Function